 BONUS IDEA: You could also sell your paper fans.
 If it’s a really hot day, people may be willing to shell out a few bucks to get some relief from the heat.

-Any of these ideas can work inside your booth as well.
-If it’s a busy market, you may not want to risk people who have no intention of coming in to check out your work, using up all your supplies.
+Any of these ideas can work inside your market booth as well.
+If it’s a busy market, you may not want to risk people who have no intention of coming in to check out your work, using all your supplies.

-Use a sandwich board or large sign at the front of your booth to grab shoppers’ attention.
+Use a sandwich board or large sign at the front of your market booth to grab shoppers’ attention.
 For example:

 From there you could use a couple of arrow cutouts to point shoppers towards your station inside the tent.

 This way may work just as well and get people curious enough to head in and ask you about it.

 You could also use a prop.
 An enlarged photo of a cold glass of water or an oversized fan will give them a hint.